blgorman/IntroToIoT/walkthrough.md

 Note the following NuGet packages exist in the solution:

 1. Microsoft.Azure.Devices.Client
+2. Microsoft.Azure.Devices.Provisioning.Client
+3. Microsoft.Azure.Devices.Provisioning.Transport.Amqp
+4. Microsoft.Azure.Devices.Provisioning.Transport.Http
+5. Microsoft.Azure.Devices.Provisioning.Transport.Mqtt

+The Client device is the only thing needed to connect with a connection string.
+When using certificates and the Azure Device Provisioning Service, the remaining four provisioning packages are required.

 ### Wire up the connection for the device to the hub